-It's sometimes difficult to ignore a plea from your child, "Mommy, will you play with me?"
+It's sometimes difficult to ignore a plea from your child, "Mummy, will you play with me?"
 If you are like most parents, you're torn between the need to do other things and the desire to share special moments with your little one.
 Take some comfort in knowing that although interactive play important, independent play is also good for your child, and there will be times when he or she can play alone, just as there will be many opportunities for you to play together.

 What are the Benefits of Independent Play?